NH 'Cat Fight:

 You can still submit written comments on the proposed season until February 10th.
 Put “Bobcat Season” in the subject line and send your opinion to firstname.lastname@example.org.
 The commission will have a final vote whether to move forward with a season on February 17th 2016 at 1:00PM at NH F&G Headquarters in Concord.
 I encourage those of you who can attend to do so, to show support for our Nation’s wildlife management practices.

 I’d like to thank the New Hampshire Fish and Game, the biologists, and the Commissioners for their consideration of the proposed bobcat season.
 A special “thank you” to the US Sportsmen’s Alliance for their continued support of NH hunters and trappers.
-I’d also like to thank the New Hampshire Trapper’s Association, and the countless hunting organizations and individual supporters who have fought so hard to shine a light on the truth about this debate.
+I’d also like to thank the New Hampshire Trapper’s Association, The NH Wildlife Federation, and the countless hunting organizations and individual supporters who have fought so hard to shine a light on the truth about this debate.
 Good luck on the ‘line trappers.